willycoffee/Simple-GD-Api/README.md

 FamryGd - teaching me how to request data from a server with the 'request' npm module and giving me the documention for the endpoints.

-the beginning of the api and the first part about it.
+the beginning of the api and the first thing i tried was getting some info on the first gauntlet

 ![Beginning of the api](https://i.imgur.com/3EMX5UO.png)